Complaints Procedure for Gardening Gunnersbury

 We encourage customers to raise issues as soon as they occur.
 Our approach is to listen, record and act with impartiality.
 If your concern relates to workmanship, scheduling, safety, or service standards provided by the gardening company in Gunnersbury, this policy sets out the standard route to resolution.
 Raising a concern early helps resolve it faster.

-Inspector reviewing garden work on site Making a formal complaint: if an informal discussion does not resolve the matter, or the issue is serious, you may lodge a formal complaint.
+A woman wearing a light green sweater, dark gloves, and red wellington boots is kneeling on a neatly maintained grassy lawn, tending to a vegetable bed in an outdoor garden.
+The garden features dark, freshly turned soil bordered by wooden planks, with various leafy green vegetables and herbs growing robustly.
+Behind her, there are additional garden plants, including large-leafed greens, and a small wooden tray with gardening tools and plant markers placed nearby.
+The environment appears vibrant and well-kept, with natural daylight illuminating the scene, suggesting good weather suitable for outdoor gardening activities.
+This setting reflects typical garden maintenance work, supported by professional gardening services from Gardening Gunnersbury, focusing on healthy plant growth and proper outdoor environment management within the local area near Gunnersbury, London.
+Making a formal complaint: if an informal discussion does not resolve the matter, or the issue is serious, you may lodge a formal complaint.
 The formal process ensures a documented, step-by-step handling by designated staff.
 Complaints should describe the issue clearly, include relevant dates, and identify the work or crew involved.
 We will acknowledge the complaint and provide a reference number to track progress.

 On receipt of a formal complaint about our Gunnersbury gardening services, we will assign an investigator who has not been directly involved in the work.
 The investigator will review records, speak to colleagues and, where necessary, arrange an on-site inspection.
 We aim to complete the initial investigation within a defined timescale while keeping the complainant informed of significant developments.